isomerpages/seab-corp/news/press-releases/_posts/2017-11-24-post-Release of The 2017 Primary School Leaving Examination Results.md

 which can be used to submit their secondary school choices online via the Secondary One Internet System.
-This will be accessible from 11.00am on 24 November 2017 to 3.00pm on 30 November 2017 through the Ministry of Education’s (MOE) S1 Posting website at <a rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/admissions/secondary-one-posting-exercise</a>.
+This will be accessible from 11.00am on 24 November 2017 to 3.00pm on 30 November 2017 through the Ministry of Education’s (MOE) S1 Posting website at https://www.moe.gov.sg/admissions/secondary-one-posting-exercise.
 Alternatively, the S1 Option Form can be submitted through the student’s primary school.</p>
 <p>5.
 Students have a wide variety of quality secondary schools to choose